SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/318b0fa6-62cd-42fc-8a00-748cca29885f)

-what is rax? rax is a handle to the image :) don't be dumb like me when i first tought that it is a memory range :)
+what is rax? rax is a handle to the image :) don't be dumb like me when i first tought that it is a memory zone :)

 =============================================================================

 For wayyy later after i learn how to debug this there's a part in the rootkit where it looks for a certain pettern as it can be seen in the images